Keiren-b/clear_music_edited_files/ReadMe.txt

 24/3/22
 Ian has confirmed that all breitkopf MR codes and MN codes need to stay.
 Now working on aligning these ==> many have been designated as "book" in the instrumental category

+Barenreiter and Breitkopf appear to be complete

+Now looking at existing website work and seeing what needs to be done Ajax serach will need to be renewed
+Website will need a privacy policy and terms and conditions